Fifth (revised) printing of the celebrated tear that “makes all others obsolete” …

 - The post-performance detritus may contain no unexpected shapes, disproportionate sizes, or any other evidence of trickery: the resulting pieces should be thoroughly examinable and unremarkable.

-- There must be no reliance on hidden actions: the tearing should be an open, transparent process, exactly as it appears, with no concealed openings, and taking place at the fingertips.
+- There must be no reliance on hidden actions: the tearing should be an open, transparent process, exactly as it appears, with no concealed openings or actions, and taking place at the fingertips.

 - Except for the moment and sightline of the actual peek(s), all billet actions should be clearly viewable from any direction, with no written portion of the billet exposed at any time.